orstavik/JoiComponents/book/chapter2/Mixin1_SlotchangeMixin.md

 ```
 1. All the functionality of efficiently and harmonically listening for `slotchange` events
 are encapsulated in `SlotchangeMixin`.
-If there are more than one `<slot>` element that one needs to distinguish between,
+If you need to distinguish between different `<slot>` elements,
-the first argument `slot` of the callback method can be used.
+use the first argument `slotName` of the callback method.

 ## References
 * https://github.com/webcomponents/gold-standard/wiki/Content-Changes